iturdikulov/notes/gnu readline.md

 This article is based on the
 [GNU Readline Manual](https://tiswww.case.edu/php/chet/readline/readline.html).

-Additionaly I tested the keybindings in ZSH.
+Additionally I tested the keybindings in ZSH.

 <!-- TODO: add materials -->